umr-lops/cci-seastate-pum/sar/SAR-SeaStaR.md

 ## Processing and resolution of derived sea state parameters

-At first, all available archive scenes were processed.Later only scenes with at least 2 km water area were designated as ocean scenes and included in the DLR sea state products (DLR_OCN).
-The WVs are only recorded over oceans, while only ca. 40% of all IW and ca. 80% of all EW scenes include the seas.

 - S1 WV (wave mode) acquires two parallel tracks with incidence angles of around 23° (wv1) and around 36° (wv2) with imagettes
 (small images with an approximate footprint of 20×20 km, (ESA, S1-WV) acquired every 200 km along each wv1 and wv2 track with a 100 km offset and distance of 100 km between wv1 and wv2 tracks.
 Using both wv1 and wv2 this means along-track imagettes each 100 km.